kuntzd99/u2_lab_useEffect_stoplight/README.md

 - We'll need to add in some conditional rendering in `Stoplight.js` to reflect the changes in the `lights` state
 - And lastly, we'll need to use the `lights` state in `Highway.js ` to affect the state of racing in some way.

-Now that we've taken a look at the architecture of our application, let's start working in `Stoplight.js`!
+We've taken a good look at the architecture of our application, so let's start working in `Stoplight.js`!

 ___
 ### Stoplight